Creating Your First Site

 Create a workspace

-After verifying your email address, the website should navigate you to the 'Sites' page with a blank map on the top and a 'workspaces' table on the bottom.
+After verifying your email address, the website should navigate you to the 'Sites' page with a blank map on the top and a 'Workspaces' table on the bottom.
 If it didn't, you can navigate to it via the 'Your sites' button on the main navigation menu.

-Before creating your first site, you'll need to create a workspace for that site to go in (most of HydroServer's access control happens at the workspace level, so resources like sites and datastreams belong to a workspace).
+Before creating your first site, you'll need to create a workspace for that site to go in.
+Most of HydroServer's access control happens at the workspace level, so resources like sites and datastreams belong to a workspace.

-Click 'Add workspace' and give it a name.
+Click 'Add workspace' and give your workspace a name.
 Make it unique since everyone's workspace will be visible.
-If you're shy and don't want other users to see your beautiful workspace, you can check the 'make this workspace private' button.
-This will hide the workspace and everything in it.
+If you don't want other users to see your workspace, you can check the 'Make this workspace private' button.
+This will hide the workspace and everything in it from all public users of HydroServer.

 Create your site